How to avoid Voice Phishing in Korea

 Second, accept your phone number and email (add new if necessary)

-Last, enjoy a phishing free phone or at least reduce considerably the amount of unwanted calls, on the left side you have your main menu where you can block unwanted numbers, report spam and many other options.
+Last, enjoy a phishing free phone or at least reduce considerably the amount of unwanted calls.
+On the left side you have your main menu where you can access other very convenient features such as block unwanted numbers, report spam and many other options.

-Even if you do not speak Korean, this app can be really helpful, since it will mark with a red sign, indicating spam, the numbers that have been previously reported, filtering considerably the calls you get.
+Even if you do not speak Korean, this app can be really helpful, since it will mark with a red sign (spam) the numbers that have been previously reported, filtering considerably the calls you get.

 You can block spam numbers and on the second line, going into the logo with the triangle you can see a real-time spam index with numbers that you can block completely from your phone.

 The app is also completely free, so if you are having trouble with constant unwanted calls I really recommend you to give it a try.
-I hope it is as useful to you, as it was to me.
+I hope this discovery on how to avoid voice phishing is as much of a help as it was to me.
+Enjoy your time without any unwanted calls 🙂